-I baked these walnut toffee bars yesterday, and while walnuts were the featured ingredient, I think they might have been upstaged by the buttery crust.
+I baked Walnut Toffee Bars yesterday, and while walnuts were the featured ingredient, I think they might have been upstaged by the buttery crust.

 The flavor came courtesy of this Amish butter I found at Treasure Island.
 At $5.50 a pound, it’s a little more expensive than Land o’Lakes, but compared to similar European style butters, it’s a bargain.